Khaled-Deeb/world-models-explicit-vs-implicit/README.md

 ## Paper

-The ICML-style paper source is in:
+The paper draft and paper assets are in:

 ```text
 paper/